 The sky will be much friendlier then than now,

 A part of labor and a part of pain,

 And next in glory to enduring love,

 Not this dividing and indifferent blue.

 The speaker goes on to ask if the “blood” they used to create, what should be, a comforting myth, will fail.
 Or more simply, will the myth stand the test of time.
-Alternatively, the speaker asks if instead the “earth” will be all the paradise “we shall know.”
+Alternatively, the speaker asks if instead, the “earth” will be all the paradise “we shall know.”
 The speaker is concerned this might not be enough for humanity.

 In the future when the world becomes a paradise, the only paradise, the sky will be “much friendlier.”
 It will be closer to nature than a divine being.
-Rather than worry more about a god’s expectations when looking to the sky, humanity will feel connected to nature.
+Rather than worry more about a god’s expectations when looking at the sky, humanity will feel connected to nature.

 She says, “I am content when wakened birds,

 Of misty fields, by their sweet questionings;

 But when the birds are gone, and their warm fields